soliloquyx/ev-charging-app/README.md

 `eslint-config-expo` - ESLint support.

+`jest/jest-expo/react-test-renderer` - for testing.

+## Testing

+`npm run tests` - runs all tests

+Tests are not comprehensive due to time running out, but I covered:

+1. Data transformations from raw db data to UI shape.

+2. Few smaller stateful components

 ## Room for improvements

 1. Due to the simplicity of the app (1 screen), routing was not needed.
 It would be added as complexity grows.

 2. Same with global state management.
+At the end, prop drilling was becoming a bit annoying, but not enough to rework.

 3. In production, errors should be logged centrally (Crashlytics, Sentry etc).